the21vk/SPEC-Tear/README.md

 ## Acknowledgements

-- Discussions with Prayush Kumar at ICTS were extremely useful.
+- Discussions with Prayush Kumar, Saumav Kapoor and Vaishak Prasad at ICTS were extremely useful.
 - Claude.ai generated the comments that describe the code line by line.